-The coldwater fisheries in Hill, Blaine, and Phillips counties have been impacted by drought over the past five years, however the installation of windmill aeration systems and years with increased summer rains are allowing these populations to recover.
-However the summer of 2006 & 2007, was exceptionally dry and the effects of decreased water levels especially in Hill and Blaine Counties resulted in partial summer fish kills at Sentinel, Current, Nelson, Faber, North Faber, Beaver Creek, and Floyd Flynn Reservoirs.
+The coldwater fisheries in Hill, Blaine, and Phillips counties have been impacted by drought over the past eight years, however the installation of windmill aeration systems and years with increased summer rains are allowing these populations to recover.
+However the summer of 2006 & 2007 was exceptionally dry and the effects of decreased water levels especially in Hill and Blaine Counties resulted in partial summer fish kills at Sentinel, Current, Nelson, Faber, North Faber, Beaver Creek, and Floyd Flynn Reservoirs.
+In 2008, winterkill of rainbow trout occurred at Anderson and Grasshopper, both reservoirs experienced entire fish loss.

 Rainbow trout growth and survival in Beaver Creek Reservoir has been good in the past few years.
-Northern pike populations have been increasing in Beaver Creek Reservoir and the effects may have to be addressed in the future.
 Rainbow and Yellowstone cutthroat trout fisheries in Bearpaw Lake have responded well to control efforts of white suckers.
-Fishing pressure has increased in response in increased size of trout within Bearpaw.
-Growth and condition of rainbow trout in Grasshopper, H.C.
-Kuhr, and Faber Reservoir remains good.
-White suckers were found in H.C.
-Kuhr Reservoir and Ross Reservoir again and juvenile tiger muskies were stocked in response.
-An over abundance of yellow perch were also found in Reser Reservoir and tiger musky were stocked in response.

-Ponds in Hill, Blaine, and Phillips, counties were monitored in 2007 and results and management recommendations for all these waters are presented.
+Fishing pressure has increased in response in increased size of trout within Bearpaw Lake.
+Growth and condition of rainbow trout in H.C.
+Kuhr, Brookie, and Faber Reservoir remains good.
+Ponds in Hill, Blaine, and Phillips, counties were monitored in 2008 and results and management recommendations for all these waters are presented.